 Isolating in a hotel if you arrive in Scotland from a red list country

-If you arrive in Scotland from a red list country, you’ll need to quarantine at a hotel in Scotland for 10 days (11 nights) as soon as you arrive.
+If you arrive in Scotland from a red list country, or have been in a red list country in the past 10 days, you’ll need to quarantine at a hotel in Scotland for 10 days (11 nights) as soon as you arrive.

 You must book the hotel you're going to isolate in before travelling to Scotland.
 You can only book your hotel through the quarantine hotel booking website.
 You cannot book a hotel through any other website.